2011 United Kingdom census: Publication of the 2011 census results

 The United Kingdom Statistics Authority is responsible for coordinating the release of census data by the devolved statistics authorities.
 It publishes UK-wide census data results via the Office for National Statistics (ONS) site.
-The UK Statistics Authority also provides a central point of reference for all country-specific census data releases via its Publications Hub site.
+The UK Data Service provides a central point of reference for all country-specific census data releases via its Learning Hub site.

 Primary responsibility for country-specific 2011 census data rests with the statistical authorities for each of the UK's constituent countries.
 Each authority has at least one dedicated central source from which data can be downloaded or ordered.
 For England and Wales the ONS provides the access to primary data via its 2011 census site.
 Additionally, data organised by local authority or post code is available on the Neighbourhood Statistics site, and nomis, a source of detailed census results which can be assembled into bespoke data sets.
 For Scotland the General Registrar Office for Scotland (GROS) part of National Records of Scotland (NRS) to maintain access via its Scotlands Census site, and for Northern Ireland the Statistics and Research Authority (NISRA) uses the Northern Ireland Neighbourhood Information Service (NINIS).